vishaal27/LeVAsa/README.md

 # LeVAsa

 ## Introduction

-This repository contains the code for modelling valence and arousal as latent vector spaces of regularized and vanilla VAEs.
+This repository contains the code for the paper "It’s LeVAsa not LevioSA!
+Latent Encodings for Valence-Arousal Structure Alignment."
 The code has been tested on Pytorch 1.3.1 and Python 3.6.8.
-This paper is titled: "It’s LeVAsa not LevioSA!
-Latent Encodings for Valence-Arousal Structure Alignment"

 ## Abstract